 - NOAA Webinar: What the orcas teach us: the southern residents' battle against extinction and state of our watersheds featuring award-winning Seattle Times journalist, Lynda Mapes. (one hour)

 Post Class Activities:

-- Contribute something creative to share with with the class on Slack.
+- Share reactions with the class on Slack.

 - Visit the Coupeville Wharf to see Rosie, the gray whale skeleton along with beautifully designed interactive displays of marine mammals and Salish Sea species.

-- Visit the Cama Beach Welcome Center and look up to find a seal skeleton hanging from the ceiling.
+- When the building re-opens after Covid restrictions, visit the Cama Beach State Park Welcome Center on Camano Island and look up to find a sea lion skeleton hanging from the ceiling.
 Stewards cleaned and re-assembled the vertebrae and bones before it was hung.